ConductorOne/baton/README.md

 ![Baton Logo](./docs/images/baton-logo.png)

-# Baton: A Toolkit for Auditing Infrastructure Access
+# Baton: A toolkit for auditing infrastructure access

 The Baton toolkit gives developers the ability to extract, normalize, and interact with workforce identity data such as user accounts, permissions, roles, groups, resources, and more.
 Through the Baton CLI, developers can audit infrastructure access on-demand, run diffs, and extract access data.
 This can be used for automating user access reviews, exports into SIEMs, real-time visibility, and many other use cases.

 Baton is structured as a toolkit of related command line tools.
-For each data source there is a "connector", eg, baton-github for interacting with GitHub's API.
-This tool exports data in a format that the baton tool can understand, transform, and use to perform operations on the application
+For each data source there is a "connector", such as `baton-github` for interacting with GitHub's API.
+This tool exports data in a format that the `baton` tool can understand, transform, and use to perform operations on the application

 # What can you do with Baton?

-As a generic toolkit for auditing access, Baton can be used for several use cases.
-Illustratively:
+As a generic toolkit for auditing access, Baton can be used for many use cases, such as:

-- Find all AWS IAM Users with a specific IAM Role
+- Finding all AWS IAM Users with a specific IAM Role
-- Audit Github Repo Admin
+- Auditing Github Repo Admins
-- Find users in apps that aren't in your IdP
+- Finding users in apps that aren't in your IdP
-- Detect differences or changes in permissions in GitHub or AWS
+- Detecting differences or changes in permissions in GitHub or AWS
-- Export GitHub permissions into a CSV for loading into a user access review
+- Exporting GitHub permissions into a CSV for loading into a user access review
-- Discovering all access for an user / account across all SaaS and IaaS systems
+- Discovering all access for an user or account across all SaaS and IaaS systems
 - Calculating the effective access of a user based on group membership

 These are just a few of the use cases that Baton can be leveraged for.

-# Trying it out: Find all GitHub Repo Admins
+# Trying it out: Find all GitHub repo admins

-Baton can installed via Homebrew (for other operating systems, see [docs/setup-and-install.md](./docs/setup-and-install.md]:
+Baton can installed via Homebrew:

 ```
 brew install conductorone/baton/baton conductorone/baton/baton-github